alexpghayes/modeltests/cran-comments.md

 ## Downstream dependencies

-We checked 2 reverse dependencies (both from CRAN), comparing R CMD check results across CRAN and dev versions of this package.
-We saw no new problems.
+We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages